OpenTermsArchive/docs/content/collections/tutorials/create.md

 ### Step 4: Install and run the engine

-1. Install the Open Terms Archive engine:
+7. Install the Open Terms Archive engine:
     ```bash
     npm install --save @opentermsarchive/engine
     ```

-2. Start the scheduled tracking of the declared terms:
+8. Start the scheduled tracking of the declared terms:
     ```bash
     npx ota track --schedule
     ```

-3. After one minute, check the results:
+9. After one minute, check the results:
-  - Check the extracted version, which should contain the Privacy Policy of Open Terms Archive in the markdown format without insignificant content (like the header, footer, etc.): `./data/versions/Open Terms Archive/Privacy Policy.md`
+  - Check the extracted version, which should contain the Privacy Policy of Open Terms Archive in Markdown format without any other content (no header, footer…): `./data/versions/Open Terms Archive/Privacy Policy.md`.
-  - Check the snapshot, which is the original html document of the Open Terms Archive Privacy Policy: `./data/snapshots/Open Terms Archive/Privacy Policy.html`
+  - Check the snapshot, which is the original HTML document of the Open Terms Archive Privacy Policy: `./data/snapshots/Open Terms Archive/Privacy Policy.html`.

 Congratulations!
 You have created your first collection.